DylanFrenchCarroll/WeatherEventsApp/README.md

 ### Google Maps Display
 I have implemented Google Maps functionality for my application.
 When a user adds an event it takes their current location and saves the latitude and longitude in the event data.
 A user can view all of their and every other notification on the map via a tab on the Nav Drawer.
 A user can also click on a pin on the map to view/edit/delete details of their events.
 They can also click events from other users and open it in a `read only view` where they can only view not edit/delete the event.
 I was required to enabled feature for my API in google console <br /> <br />

+### Nav Drawer Navigation
+I used a Nav Drawer to navigate through my application.
+It also provides some extra options such as sign out, change profile picture, change themes and view the `about us` page.
+These will be discussed later in this document as will the menu navigation.